flowdock/api-docs/docs/How-To-Create-Bidirectional-Integrations.md

 ## Authentication challenge

+If the action cannot be completed because the user needs to authenticate first, your app should respond with an [authentication challenge](thread-actions#/authentication-challenge).
+The Flowdock UI will then communicate the situation and present the user with the option to proceed to the link you've defined to authenticate.

-The following example demonstrates how to return an [authentication challenge](thread-actions#/authentication-challenge) for the user.
-We append the authentication URL with a claim parameter that is uniquely created for the user that tried to perform the UpdateAction.
+The following example demonstrates how to return an authentication challenge for the user.
+As a best practice, we've appended the authentication URL with a claim parameter that is uniquely created for the user that tried to perform the UpdateAction.
 This enables one click authentication that avoids [CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery).

 When we receive the request for the new authentication, we make sure that the claim's Flowdock user ID matches with the Flowdock user ID that is received from user's [authorization for Flowdock](how-to-integrate#/oauth2-authorize).

-### Example authentication challenge to the Flowdock user
 ```ruby
   def response_authentication_challenge(user_id)
     response.headers["www-authenticate"] = "Flowdock-Token url=#{authentication_claim(user_id)}"